Thrones of Canada: 2017 thrones

 To commemorate the sesquicentennial of Confederation in 2017, and while the Centre Block of Parliament is under renovation and the Senate is relocated to the Senate of Canada Building, a pair of thrones and a speaker's chair were commissioned from Dominion Sculptor Phil White.
 These were designed in a Neoclassical style that both meshes with the Beaux-Arts architecture of the building and draws inspiration from the thrones John Pearson, the architect of the Centre Block, conceived of in the 1920s.
 Using English walnut from Windsor Great Park that was donated by Canada's then-reigning monarch, Queen Elizabeth II, the thrones were completed by craftsmen and upholsterers from Ontario and Quebec.
-The royal cypher of Elizabeth II is carved and gilded on the headpiece of the King's throne and it and the consort's throne bear crowns atop the headpieces and the escutcheron (shield) and ribbon of the Royal Coat of Arms of Canada are embroidered on the chair backs.
+The royal cypher of Elizabeth II is carved and gilded on the headpiece of the sovereign's throne and it and the consort's throne bear crowns atop the headpieces and the escutcheon (shield) and ribbon of the Royal Coat of Arms of Canada are embroidered on the chair backs.
 Lilies, symbolizing the monarchs of New France, and Tudor roses, for the monarchs of pre-Confederation Canada, adorn other parts of the thrones.